-We all aspire to arrive at a destination that illusive place where we feel content in our own skin, content with life, a place where we have been able to leave the past in the past and know that It can no longer haunt us anymore, because we have finally arrived, we are content in our own skin.
+We all aspire to arrive at a destination that elusive place where we feel content in our own skin, content with life, a place where we have been able to leave the past in the past and know that It can no longer haunt us anymore because we have finally arrived, we are content in our own skin.

 On our journey we all collect some luggage, mementos, life memories along the way – some are light others are heavy.

 Some baggage is too precious to let go of and they may carry it for their lifetime, whilst in pursuit of their final destination.

 Some baggage contains memories, full of anger and hurt, these are often the heaviest burdens to carry and will carry it around with them for years whilst in pursuit of their destination.

 There are those who’s baggage has become too much to bear, so much so it has stalled them on their journey or lost their way.